symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Doctrine PHPCR-ODM
 ~~~~~~~~~~~~~~~~~~

-Basic configuration, add to your application configuration
+Basic configuration for each content repository is shown below; add the appropriate lines to your
+``app/config/config.yml``.
+More information on configuring this bundle can be found
+`on the Doctrine PHPCR project page <https://github.com/doctrine/DoctrinePHPCRBundle#readme>`_.

+**Jackalope with Jackrabbit**

 .. configuration-block::